pivotal/docs-tap/install.md

     > **Note:** You must name the secret `tap-registry`.

-3. Create the TAP package repository custom resource by downloading the `sample-package-repo.yaml` file from [Tanzu Network](https://network.tanzu.vmware.com/products/tanzu-application-platform/).
+3. Create the Tanzu Application Platform package repository custom resource by downloading the `sample-package-repo.yaml` file from [Tanzu Network](https://network.tanzu.vmware.com/products/tanzu-application-platform/).

    Alternatively, you can create a file named `tap-package-repo.yaml` with the following contents: